 The Bulletproof Diet is a low-carb diet just like keto.
 But there are differences between Asprey's brand of low-carb eating and traditional ketogenic diets that have been around for almost a century.
 Let's take a look at some of their major differences.

-The first differences is the diets' approach to ketosis.
+The first difference is the diets' approach to ketosis.
 As the name implies, the primary goal of the ketogenic diet is ketosis.
 You are encouraged to maintain ketosis all throughout this diet.
 The Bulletproof Diet also favors ketosis, but only temporarily.
 In fact, it's closer to the cyclical ketogenic diet (CKD) than the standard ketogenic diet.
 The diet's advocates claim that carb-cycling is better than permanent ketosis.
 Whether this is true or not is still a matter of scientific debate.

 The Bulletproof Diet is also similar to paleo in regards to food quality and clean eating.
 The focus is on real food, grass-fed dairy, toxin-free coffee, and organic and pasture-raised food.
 The reasoning behind this being that much of the food we eat today is detrimental to our health.
 Going low-carb without focusing on food quality will not give you the best possible results according to Bulletproof principles.

 Another major feature of the Bulletproof Diet is Bulletproof Coffee.
-This buttery concotion is a highly regarded by business executives, athletes, and celebrities.
-Bulletproof Coffee is made brewed using special type of coffee beans undergoing a proprietary process that is not disclosed to the public.
+This buttery concoction is highly regarded by business executives, athletes, and celebrities.
+Bulletproof Coffee is made brewed using a special type of coffee beans undergoing a proprietary process that is not disclosed to the public.
 The brewed coffee is then mixed with MCT oil (or coconut oil) and grass-fed butter.
 The coffee is said to boost your energy levels, suppress hunger, and improved mental clarity.

-The ketogenic diet does not include fasting as an compulsory step.
+The ketogenic diet does not include fasting as a compulsory step.
 The Bulletproof Diet, on the other hand, works best if you include intermittent fasting (with Bulletproof coffee) and protein fasting.
 The goal of this is to increase your energy levels while also helping you detoxify and live longer (fasting is linked to longevity in both animal and human studies).

 However, there many other nuances that make the Bulletproof Diet different from other low-carb and ketogenic diets.
 A closer look at how the diet looks in practice can help you understand these nuances.